Supxr/qa-portfolio/API-Testing/Postman-Collection/Swagger-Petstore/POST_PET.md

 **Status:** ❌Fail

 **Notes:**
-1. Both POST and GET requests are rejected, however they are not providing the correct status code (405 Invalid input; as per Swagger documentation).
+1. While both POST and GET requests are correctly rejected, they are not providing the correct status code and error message (405 Invalid input; as per Swagger documentation).
 2. This indicates missing validation.